 A yoga studio business plan helps you create a solid foundation for your company and set measurable goals.
 You’ve probably heard before that when you set personal goals, it’s helpful to write them down — the same goes for businesses.
 Following a simple outline and including some key elements is all you need to get started.

-Choose a name and create a logo – A good business name is simple and descriptive.
+• Choose a name and create a logo – A good business name is simple and descriptive.
 Ideally, you want it to impart the vibe of your business and let potential clients know what your business does.
 A logo is the graphic representation of your company’s name.
 A great name that is easy to remember coupled with a clever logo can help your business come across as polished and professional.
 Creating a logo doesn’t have to be expensive, you can even create it yourself with a free logo maker tool.
+Alternatively, AI logo maker tools use artificial intelligence to produce personalized logos tailored to your preferences and business identity, delivering a polished appearance without the hefty price tag.

 Design, space, and infrastructure required